What are squirrels?

 Are squirrels dangerous?

-Squirrels, like other species of rodents, are considered dangerous pests.
+Like other species of rodents, squirrels are considered dangerous pests.
 They have the potential to transmit diseases like leptospirosis and salmonella, and may introduce dangerous parasites such as fleas, ticks, and mites into your home and onto your property.
 Like other rodents, squirrels' front incisors continuously grow throughout their life and they constantly gnaw on objects to prevent them from overgrowing.
 Squirrels can cause a lot of structural damage to your home by chewing through wires, pipes, insulation, drywall, and flooring.
 They will also chew on and damage personal items stored within your home.
 In addition, squirrels often find their way into and damage cars.

 Why do I have a squirrel problem?

 Squirrels are drawn to properties that provide food, water, and safe shelter.
 Squirrels are omnivores and have a varied diet, though they especially like to feed on seeds, nuts, and berries.
 Properties with a lot of trees, bird feeders, gardens, compost piles, and clogged gutters can be attractive to squirrels.
 While preferring to live outside, squirrels often move indoors in the late fall in order to have a safe, warm place to overwinter.
 They find their way into homes and other buildings through chimneys, gaps at roof intersections, holes in the roofline, spaces around windows or doors, vents, or through gaps in exterior walls.

 Where will I find squirrels?